evandroeisinger/editore.js/README.md

 </div>
 ```

-Now set some fields and instantiate a new Editore:
+Now instantiate a new Editore:

 ```javascript
 var editore = new Editore(document.getElementById('editor'));